al-lo-co/backend-user-task-api/README.md

 - GraphQL support (queries and mutations for users and tasks)
 - JSON serialization with **ActiveModel::Serializers**
 - Unit and request tests with **RSpec**
-- Dockerized with `Dockerfile` and `docker-compose`
+- Dockerized with `Dockerfile` and `docker compose`
 - PostgreSQL as the database, configured with persistent volume and isolated network
 - Jenkins for CI/CD
-- Uses dotenv for Enviorment variables
+- Uses dotenv for environment variables

 ## Variables